Skip to main content

 Overview

-Use this when you need a node of all zeros that matches the dimensionality of an existing node, for example as a baseline or reset value.
+Use this function when you need a node of all zeros that matches the dimensionality of an existing node, for example as a baseline or reset value.

 Syntax